unknownhad/Himanshu-Home/content/posts/2026-05-19-score-by-collisions-patch-by-panic.md

 **"What does the world look like at 10x or 100x incidents?"** I do not know.
 But the side that automates fastest wins.
 Right now that is the offense.
 Defense has to close the gap.

 ## final thoughts

-The previous post was a complaint.
-This one is a proposal.

 Severity by collision count, Researchers ship patches not just reports, Companies redesign for a world where the patch lands after the exploit not before.